Fertility diagnosis left NI man 'broken and grieving'

 Dr Deborah Lutton, who is the principal embryologist at the centre, said: "Over the years options have expanded a lot.

-"In the past, maybe we couldn't treat or you were looking at using donors".
+"In the past, maybe we couldn't treat or you were looking at using donors."

 It is one of these treatments which helped Chris after his diagnosis, but it came with a cost.

-After a six month wait for Chris' second semen analysis, the couple decided to go to a private clinic and pay £3,000 for a testicular biopsy.
+After a six-month wait for Chris' second semen analysis, the couple decided to go to a private clinic and pay £3,000 for a testicular biopsy.

 The biopsy found a blockage and doctors were able to extract sperm which will allow them to have IVF treatment.